Manoj-Thakur905/project-affbc/content/pages/portfolio/project-3.md

 image: images/3.jpg
 layout: project
 ---
- **	**Improper Use of Data****  ::	When consumers learn that a company has shared their information without their permission, bad press can hit quickly and do a lot of damage.
-If it turns out that the company promised not to share but shared anyway, the bad publicity can be devastating.
+**	**Improper Utilization of Data**** ::	When purchasers discover that an organization has shared their data without their authorization, awful press can hit rapidly and do a great deal of harm.
+In the event that incidentally, the organization vowed not to share but rather shared at any rate, the terrible exposure can be destroying.

 **Solving PRoblem**

-Activity monitoring solutions can complement logs and help security by continuously observing when and how each user interacts with data.
-With a well-informed view of user activities, admins can accurately determine if any user actions have harmful intent or otherwise threaten the confidentiality of your data.
+Movement checking arrangements can supplement logs and help security by consistently seeing when and how every client interfaces with information.
+With an all around educated view regarding client exercises, administrators can precisely decide whether any client activities have unsafe goal or in any case compromise the privacy of your information.